JeroenProoth/BDO-MARKET-API/README.md

 0. `User-Agent` is already spoofed within the library.
 No need for you to do this.
 1. Sign in to https://market.blackdesertonline.com/.
 2. Open the `Developer Tools` and select `Network`.
+  - For Chrome it's `Ctrl+Shift+I` and click `Network` tab.
 3. Click the search icon.
-Search for an item with enhancement.
+Search for an item with enhancement on the marketplace.
 4. Click on the listing to open up details for that item.
 5. Check the network tab for `GetItemSellBuyInfo`.
 	- Create a file `secrets.py` with parameters `SESSIONID`, `COOKIETOKEN` and `FORMTOKEN`.
 An example can be found [here](https://github.com/JeroenProoth/BDO-MARKET-API/blob/main/examples/secrets_example.py).